cranjesh/images-test/TheSoldiersLegacyThorough.md

 "The documents no longer belong to you."
 Hawthorne's smirk remained.
 "You think the Foreign Office will act?
 They'll vanish before sunrise."

+“I’m afraid your grand reveal has come to an abrupt end,” Hawthorne said, clapping slowly.
+At his signal, two shadowy figures materialized at opposite doorways, muskets poised.
+“My loyal associates have a certain… enthusiasm for preventing your victory,” he added, voice dripping with menace.

+Holmes’s gaze flicked to the far side of the room, where Inspector Lestrade stood, having arrived on Holmes’s telegram just moments earlier.

-He turned his gaze to Lestrade.
-"Inspector, I strongly advise you to reconsider your next course of action.
-There are men—men far above your rank—who would be most displeased."
+Hawthorne turned his attention to the newcomer, a thin smile on his lips.
+“Inspector, I strongly advise you to reconsider your next course of action.
+There are men—men far above your rank—who would be most displeased.”

 Lestrade hesitated for a fraction of a second.
 Just long enough.